MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/service-level-objectives.md

 ## SLO Tables/SLI categories

-The following examples are by no means an exhuastive list.
+The following examples are by no means an exhaustive list.
 While reliability and maintainability SLOs are hallmarks of systems for decades, you can define SLOs that include measures for cybersecurity, quality and user experience, and cost.

 ### Services